Matth10/solid-a11y-dialog/README.md

 ### Component Mode

 On the other hand, you can have a set of components to create your own `<Dialog/>`.
-This method will help you setup some HTML semantic and some basic styling.
+This method will help you setup the HTML semantic and some basic styling.

 ```tsx
 export const A11yDialog = (props: A11yDialogProps): JSX.Element => {